Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion: Gumbel-Max Trick and Concrete Categorical Distribution

 Because the difference of two standard Gumbel random variables is a Logistic random variable, we can replace $g_1 - g_0$ by $\log u - \log(1-u)$ where $u$ is a random variable sampled from a uniform distribution on the interval $(0,1)$.
-Substitute this into Eq.(\ref{eq:appendix_P_m_1}) and express the probability in terms of the logits $x$ to simplify the expression, we have
+Substituting this into Eq.(\ref{eq:P_m_1}) and expressing the probability in terms of the logits $\psi$ to simplify the expression, we have

 The binary Concrete distribution offers a continuous relaxation of the discrete Bernoulli random variables, which is beneficial for gradient-based optimization as it allows for the backpropagation of gradients even through the sampling process.
-Instead of making a hard decision as Eq.(\ref{eq:appendix_bernoulli_hard}), we use a temperature parameter $\lambda$ to control the steepness of the sigmoid function, and hence control how close our `soft' decisions are to being `hard' decisions.
+Instead of making a hard decision as in Eq.(\ref{eq:bernoulli_hard}), we use a temperature parameter $\lambda$ to control the steepness of the sigmoid function, and hence control how close our `soft' decisions are to being `hard' decisions.
 The continuous version of the Bernoulli random variable is then given by

 As the temperature $\lambda$ approaches zero, the sigmoid function becomes a step function, and the Concrete random variable $\hat{m}$ becomes a Bernoulli random variable, as shown in Figure~\ref{fig:sigmoid}.
-In the limit when $\lambda \to 0$, this results in sampling $m=1$ if $\log \frac{\sigma(x)}{1 - \sigma(x)} > -\log \frac{u}{1 - u}$, consistent with the original Gumbel-Max trick.
+In the limit when $\lambda \to 0$, this results in sampling $m=1$ if $\log \frac{\sigma(\psi)}{1 - \sigma(\psi)} > -\log \frac{u}{1 - u}$, consistent with the original Gumbel-Max trick.
 The binary Concrete distribution thus provides a differentiable approximation to Bernoulli random variables.
-We can further binarize the Concrete mask by setting the entries with values greater than 0.5 to 1 and the rest to 0.
+In addition to the Concrete mask sampling, we can further binarize the Concrete mask by setting the entries with values greater than 0.5 to 1 and the rest to 0.

+\textbf{The masking process.} For a neural network, we can use a mask $m$ to identify a subspace of the parameter space by setting the parameters that are not in the subspace to zero, i.e., $\mathbf{\theta} \circ m$, where $\circ$ denotes the element-wise product.
+However, as we focus on the task-specific knowledge of fine-tuned models, we perform this operation on the task vector $\tau_i \circ m$.
+Following this operation, we rescale the remaining parameters of the task vector.
+Specifically, we divide them by the mean value of the mask entries to obtain the final task vector

+This rescaling trick has also been employed in \cite{yuLanguageModelsAre2024}, which has been shown to be effective in maintaining the performance of the pruned models.
+Without the rescaling, the pruned models would be significantly degraded, as the mask would be too sparse to retain the knowledge.